Arias fades from view as case veiled in secrecy

 PHOENIX (AP) — For months, Jodi Arias was a television staple, every minute of her murder trial broadcast live while cable network commentators railed nightly about the case.
 The now-convicted murderer took to the spotlight in celebrity style and embraced the attention at every turn as she spent weeks on the witness stand and did a series of media interviews.

 But Arias has vanished from view since her trial ended in May, and the judge has done a complete about-face.
-She has shut the media and public out of nearly every hearing in the case and drawn complaints from First Amendment lawyers that she has gone too far.
+She has shut the media and public out of nearly every hearing in the case and drawn complaints from constitutional lawyers that she has gone too far.

 Arias was convicted of murder in May, but the jury couldn’t reach a verdict on her sentence.
 Prosecutors are now pursuing a second penalty phase with a new jury in an effort to get the death penalty.
 No date for a new trial has been set.